dproc96/avaiability-calendar-react/README.md

 ### Customizing the Calendar

-Currently, you are able to customize the primary color, secondary color, font color, font size, and font family:
+Currently, you are able to customize the primary color, secondary color, font color, font size, font family, start time and end time:
 ```javascript
 const Calendar = CalendarTemplate({
     availability,